-There is growing evidence of the efficacy of a cure for type 2 diabetes without the use of drugs.
-Researchers have shown how short bursts of ultrasound targeting specific groups of nerves in the liver can effectively reduce insulin and glucose levels.
+There is more and more evidence of the effectiveness of a cure for type 2 diabetes without the use of drugs.
+Researchers have demonstrated how short bursts of ultrasound targeted at specific groups of nerves in the liver can effectively reduce insulin and glucose levels.
 The result was obtained in three different animal models.

 A team of GE Research, School of Medicine and other institutes published a study in Nature Biomedical Engineering showing a new non-invasive approach to diabetes.
 As mentioned, these are ultrasounds capable of stimulating specific sensory nerves in the liver.
 The technique is called peripheral focused ultrasound stimulation (pFUS).